 “Sex is something people can find difficult to talk about and this can be particularly true for older age groups,” says Karin O’Sullivan, clinical consultant at sexual health charity FPA.
-Communicating with your partner and discussing your sexual history, particularly when you are in a new relationship, is a really good thing to do.
+Communicate with your partner and discuss your sexual history, particularly if you’re in a new relationship.

 “Many STIs have no symptoms, so the only way to know is to get tested,” explains Dr Mark Lawton, sexual health and HIV consultant and media chair of the British Association for Sexual Health and HIV.
-This is particularly important if you have engaged in unprotected sex or if you’ve previously had an STI, as it can be much easier for another STI to take hold.
+This is particularly important if you have engaged in unprotected sex.
+Also, if you’ve previously had an STI, it can be much easier for another one to take hold.

 When to get tested

-“It’s particularly important to get tested if you’ve had sex with a new partner and it’s a good idea that both people get tested when starting a relationship,” says Dr Lawton.
+“It’s particularly important to have a test if you’ve had sex with a new partner.
+In fact, it’s a good idea that both people have tests when starting a relationship,” says Dr Lawton.
 “Just because one person doesn’t have an infection, it doesn’t mean both don’t.”

 On a visit to a clinic, “a practitioner will ask for details about your medical history.
 They will ask why you are visiting and for your most recent sexual history.
-If there might be a risk of chlamydia or gonorrhea, you may be asked to do a urine test or take a swab.
-If an examination is required, the practitioner will be able to talk this through with you.”
-Embarrassment may hold some people back from accessing services, but confidentiality is guaranteed – and your health is more important than shyness.
+Your practitioner may ask you to do a urine test or swab if there’s a risk of chlamydia or gonorrhoea.
+If you need an examination, they’ll be able to talk this through with you”.
+Embarrassment may hold some people back from accessing services, but confidentiality is guaranteed.
+Ultimately, your health is more important than shyness.

 “All STIs are treatable and most are completely curable with antibiotics.
 You just need to know about them, hence the importance of testing,” explains Dr Lawton.
 And with some, the quicker you are diagnosed, the quicker it can be dealt with.

-“Some STIs, such as chlamydia, gonorrhoea and syphilis, can cause serious long-term damage, so it is best that they get treated as soon as possible”, says Karin.
+“Some STIs, such as chlamydia, gonorrhoea and syphilis, can cause serious long-term damage.
+It’s best to get treatment for them as soon as possible”, says Karin.

 A different take